-Starting a business license in Philippines is main requirement and licenses depending on the kinds of businesses.
-The procedural complicates not only costs money but too much of times.
-The Doing Business 2016 report of World Bank Philippines ranks 99th in Ease of business and 171st in Starting a Business indices.
+Starting a business license in Philippines is the main requirement and license depending on the kinds of businesses.
+The procedural complicates not only costs money but too many times.
+The Doing Business 2016 report of World Bank Philippines ranks 99th in Ease of business and 171st in Starting a Business index.

 In addition to the incorporation or registration of the companies with SEC (Security Exchange Commission,) some specific Permits or licenses are too required to get to the business.